huangw/dev_flow-gem/README.md

 ### Git Branch Models

 - `master`, `develop`, `staging` and `production` branches are **trunks**.
-Code modification should done in non-trunk branches and merged into trunks according basic roles.
+Code implementation and modification should be done in non-trunk branches and merged into trunks according the following roles.

-- The `master` trunk is a production ready branch, `develop` is the **integration** branch that contains latest code of completed feature that passed integrate test.
+- The `master` trunk is a production ready branch, `develop` is the **integration** branch that contains latest code of completed feature that passed all integration test.

-- Development branches (**task branch**) should merge from `develop` often, and merged back into `develop` trunk as soon as the implementation complete and passed all unit and integration tests.
+- Development branches (**task branch**) should stem from `develop` often, and merged back into `develop` trunk as soon as the implementation complete and passed all unit and integration tests.

-- Release branches do not introduce new code but bug fix, after pass the QC tests, it release branches will be merged into `master` trunk.
+- Release branches is purely for code review, test and necessary bug fix, after pass all of that, they will be merged into both `develop` and `master` trunk, and a `release-xxx` tag will be attached.

 ### Semantic Versioning and Special Tasks